riquito/tuc/README.md

 ```

 ```
-# Delemiters can be any number of characters long
+# Delimiters can be any number of characters long
-echo "a<sep>b<sep>c" | cargo run -- -d '<sep>' -f 1,3
+❯ echo "a<sep>b<sep>c" | cargo run -- -d '<sep>' -f 1,3
 ac
 ```

 ```
-# Works with multibyte utf-8 encoded characaters
+# Works with multibyte utf-8 encoded characters
 ❯ echo "a𝌆b𝌆c" | cut -d '𝌆' -f1,3
 ac
 ```